Are you afraid that you can’t actually accomplish your goals?

 Nothing bad happens in the comfort zone, but nothing great happens either.
 You’re still “safe and sound” in a situation you’re not loving.
 And every time you submit your thoughts and your actions to the fear, you’re actually reinforcing it.

-We may not be able to control what happens to us or to change the system, BUT we can control our thoughts.
+You may not be able to control what happens to you or change “the system”, BUT you can control your thoughts.
 In this space, you are in control.
+You rule your mind!

-And here’s the trippy part, our thoughts create our reality.
+And here’s the trippy part, your thoughts create your reality.
 So by changing your thoughts, you are literally changing your reality.
-How cool is that?
+How amazing is that?

 “Fears are educated into us, and can, if we wish, be educated out.” – Karl Augustus Menninger